 Guidelines for Acquired Brain Injury Accommodation

-A student needing documentation of ABI can receive referral from the ODS.
-It is the responsibility of the student, not the ODS or the University to pay for the cost of an evaluation.
+A student needing documentation of ABI can receive referrals from the ODS.
+It is the responsibility of the student, not the ODS or the university to pay for the cost of an evaluation.

 Students should keep a copy of any disability documentation provided to the ODS for their own records.
 The ODS will maintain a student's file no longer than five years after graduation or the last semester services are requested.